 All fleeing driver incidents are subject to close scrutiny during and after a pursuit.
-Officers involved in the fleeing driver orth ne reaso al proceeding official lift of the Of pursuit are neither relieved nor protected from the consequences of reckless disregard for the lives and safety of others.
+Officers involved in the fleeing driver pursuit are neither relieved nor protected from the consequences of reckless disregard for the lives and safety of others.
 Fleeing driver incidents are subject to Police review, which includes consideration of the reasons that existed for the pursuit.
 The fleeing driver pursuit may also be subject to scrutiny in civil or criminal proceedings.